gamesbook/pyprototypr/docs/basic_concepts.md

-Color in **pyprototypr**, is defined in the same way as it is in pages that appear on the web i.e. in RGB (red-green-blue) *hexadecimal* format - for example, *#A0522D* represents a shade of the color that we would term "brown".
+Color in **pyprototypr**, is defined in the same way as it is in pages that appear on the web i.e. in RGB (red-green-blue) *hexadecimal* format - for example, *#A0522D* represents a shade of the color that we would likely term "brown".

 > For more details on hexadecimal colors, refer to http://www.w3.org/TR/css3-color.

 Colors in **pyprototypr** can also make use of names from a pre-defined list - for example *#A0522D* is defined as the color *sienna*.
-A PDF file is supplied here - [colorset.pdf](../examples/colorset.pdf) - that shows all the names and colors available.
+A PDF file is supplied at [colorset.pdf](../examples/colorset.pdf) - that shows all the names and colors available.

-Properties in **pyprototypr** are typically set using a "fill" to set the color of an area, and "stroke" to set the color of a line.
+Color properties in **pyprototypr** are typically set using a "fill" to set the color of an area, and "stroke" to set the color of a line.

 ## Working with units